NHL on CBS

-The NHL on CBS is the branding used for broadcasts of National Hockey League (NHL) games produced by CBS Sports and televised on CBS in the United States.
+The NHL on CBS was a presentation of National Hockey League (NHL) games on CBS in the United States.
+It aired in several variations from the 1950s to 1980.

 New York Rangers games on WCBS (1945–1948)

 CBS' affiliation with the National Hockey League technically goes as far back as the 1945–46 season, when its flagship station, New York's WCBW (later WCBS) televised New York Rangers games through the 1947–48 season.
 Bob Edge provided the commentary during the first two seasons and Win Elliot for the final season, when WCBW officially became WCBS.
 The hockey telecasts from this era only used two cameras.

 The commercial spots for Knox Hats were done and aired live from a small studio elsewhere in Madison Square Garden.
 They required a considerable amount of rehearsal with a four-way hook-up connecting the live commercial, Win Elliot's cage, the CBS studio, and the Garden's control room.
 All of this necessitated instantaneous cueing by director Herbert Bayard Swope Jr. The commercials from the Garden's other two sponsors, Ford and Maxwell House were decidedly less complicated to produce.
 For instance, the Ford commercials were exclusively done by film from the CBS studio.